Ratstail91/Toy/docs/spec.md

 }
 ```

-Functions can take a number of parameters within the parenthesis following their names, and can return a number of values to the calling context using the return keyword.
+Functions can take a set number of parameters within the parenthesis following their names, and can return a number of values to the calling context using the return keyword.

 ```
 fn reverseOrder(a, b, c) { //return type isn't required by default